microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### Longformer Model conversion

-Requirement: a Linux OS (For example Ubuntu 18.04 or 20.04).
-First, we can create an example of python environment:
+Requirement: Linux OS (For example Ubuntu 18.04 or 20.04) and a python environment like the following:
 ```
 conda create -n longformer python=3.6
 conda activate longformer